10up/classifai/README.md

 * Edit (or create) an item that supports excerpts.
 Note: only the block editor is supported.
 * Ensure this item has content saved.
 * Open the Excerpt panel in the sidebar and click on `Generate Excerpt`

+## Set Up Language Processing (via OpenAI Embeddings)

+### 1. Sign up for OpenAI

+* [Sign up for an OpenAI account](https://platform.openai.com/signup) or sign into your existing one.
+* If creating a new account, complete the verification process (requires confirming your email and phone number).
+* Log into your account and go to the [API key page](https://platform.openai.com/account/api-keys).
+* Click `Create new secret key` and copy the key that is shown.

+### 2. Configure OpenAI API Keys under ClassifAI > Language Processing > OpenAI Embeddings

+* Enter your API Key copied from the above step into the `API Key` field.

+### 3. Enable specific Language Processing features

+* Choose to automatically classify content.
+* Set the other options as needed.
+* Save changes and ensure a success message is shown.
+An error will show if API authentication fails.

+### 4. Edit a content type that has excerpts enabled

+* Create one or more terms within the taxonomy (or taxonomies) chosen in settings.
+* Create a new piece of content that matches the post type and post status chosen in settings.
+* Open the taxonomy panel in the sidebar and see terms that were auto-applied.

 ## Set Up Image Processing (via Microsoft Azure)